soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

    ('a', 'z') :: (Char, Char)
    ```

-    This `Tuple` definition is polymorphic, we define the structure but are able to
+    This `Tuple` definition is polymorphic; we define the structure but are able to
     plug different types into the structure to get concrete types.
 You can think of `Tuple`
-    as a *template* for a data type waiting to be filled, or as a **function** waiting
+    as a *template* for a data type waiting to be filled or as a **function** waiting
     for types as input in order to return a data type.
 We can even take a look at the "type"
     signature of `Tuple` in `ghci` using the `:kind` command.